-Potential constraints could arise from the hard X-ray band.
-As mentioned in the introduction, valuable information may come from Swift-BAT, which operates in the hard X-rays and offers excellent sky coverage.
+Potential constraints might arise from the hard X-ray band.
+As mentioned in the introduction, valuable information is expected from Swift-BAT, which operates in the hard X-rays and offers excellent sky coverage.
 Recently published BAT catalogs \citep{oh+18, lien+25} contain several candidates that may represent UEHBLs.
-To identify such candidates, we filtered the BAT catalogs with the following criteria: i) integrated flux in the BAT band above $10^{-11} \unit{erg\, cm^{-2}\, s^{-1}}$ , ii) photon index $\Gamma < 1.5$, iii) likely extragalactic origin (defined by a Galactic latitude $|b| > 10^\circ$), iv) absence of a clear counterpart in the soft X-ray and optical bands.
-The requirements on the flux and index in the hard X-rays were imposed to identify sources that could be detectable by the next generation MeV telescopes.
-Applying these requirements, we identified ten possible sources according to the catalogs classification.
-Their number might drop to six, due to possible updated X-ray counterpart candidates (see Appendix \ref{section:bat_candidates} for further details).
+To identify such candidates, we filtered the BAT catalogs with the following criteria: i) integrated flux in the BAT band above $10^{-11} \unit{erg\, cm^{-2}\, s^{-1}}$, ii) photon index $\Gamma < 1.5$, iii) likely extragalactic origin (defined by a Galactic latitude $|b| > 10^\circ$), iv) absence of a clear counterpart in the soft X-ray and optical bands.
+The requirements on the flux and index in the hard X-rays were imposed to identify sources that might be detectable by the next generation of MeV telescopes.
+Applying these requirements, we identified ten possible sources according to the catalog classifications.
+Their number might drop to six when possible X-ray counterpart candidates are updated (see Appendix \ref{section:bat_candidates} for further details).
 In \fig{seds_and_sensitivities}, we plot the integrated BAT flux of one of the candidates, SWIFT J1949.7-3636.
-All BAT candidates lack a soft X-ray counterpart that allows a clear association with sources in optical catalogs.
-This is consistent with Case A, in which the soft X-ray flux is close to the sensitivity limit of current soft X-ray satellites.
+All BAT candidates lack a soft X-ray counterpart that would allow us to clearly associate them with sources in optical catalogs.
+This is consistent with case A, in which the soft X-ray flux is close to the sensitivity limit of current soft X-ray satellites.